bioinform/somaticseq/README.md

 --strelka-indel     Strelka/variants.indel.vcf
 ```

+* `--inclusion-region` or `--exclusion-region` will require BEDTools in your path.
-* You can also do it in parallel using `$somaticseq/somaticseq_parallel.py` script, with identical input options except for `--threads` placed before the `paired` option to indicate the number of threads.
-The `somaticseq_parallel.py` is simply a script to create multiple sub-BED files, and then invokes `somaticseq/run_somaticseq.py` on each of those sub-BED files in parallel.
+* The command can be parallelized using `$somaticseq/somaticseq_parallel.py` script, with identical input options except for `--threads X` placed before the `paired` option to indicate X threads.
+The `somaticseq_parallel.py` is simply a script to create multiple sub-BED files, and then invokes `somaticseq/run_somaticseq.py` on each of those sub-BED files in parallel, then merge the results.
+It also requires BEDTools in your path.
 * For all those input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
-In addition to the four files specified above, two additional files (classifiers) will be created, i.e., `Ensemble.sSNV.tsv.ntChange.Classifier.RData` and `Ensemble.sINDEL.tsv.ntChange.Classifier.RData`.
+In addition to the four files specified above, two additional files (classifiers) will be created, i.e., *Ensemble.sSNV.tsv.ntChange.Classifier.RData* and *Ensemble.sINDEL.tsv.ntChange.Classifier.RData*.

-* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires the following inputs
+* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires the following inputs, R and ada package in R.
 * `--truth-snv`:        if you have ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL

 Additional input files to be specified **before** `paired` option invoke prediction mode (to use classifiers to score variants).
-Four additional files will be created, i.e., `Seq.Classified.sSNV.vcf`, `SSeq.Classified.sSNV.tsv`,  `SSeq.Classified.sINDEL.vcf`, and `SSeq.Classified.sINDEL.tsv`.
+Four additional files will be created, i.e., *Seq.Classified.sSNV.vcf*, *SSeq.Classified.sSNV.tsv*,  *SSeq.Classified.sINDEL.vcf*, and *SSeq.Classified.sINDEL.tsv*.
 * `--classifier-snv`:   classifier (.RData file) previously built for SNV
 * `--classifier-indel`: classifier (.RData file) previously built for INDEL